dannyhw/SimpleMDWebsite/README.md

 # SimpleMDWebsite
-A website using simple design
+A website using simple material design

 # About
 Learning to use simple material design and creating a simple template website